County Government Reform

 Clean Indoor Air

-The Chamber supports legislation to make all indoor areas smoke free; as well as legislation to remove smokers as a protected class in state employment law.
+The Chamber supports legislation to make all indoor areas smoke free; as well as legislation to remove smokers, on a non-medical basis, as a protected class in state employment law.

 Single-Payer Health Care